zsakowitz/ithkuil/README.md

 - Added `MoodOrCaseScope` class to represent Cn forms in Modular Adjuncts.

+- Added functions to lex and parse adjuncts

+- Added `parseWord` to parse formatives and adjuncts

 ### 0.1.15

 - **Output change:** Formatives with specialized personal-reference roots now